barbosamaatheus/jampa-twitter-bot/README.md

 `npm start`

 Hopefully at this point you see a message like "Success!
 Check your bot, it should have retweeted something."
 Check the Twitter account for your bot, and it should have retweeted a tweet with the "João Pessoa" word.

+you can change a search string using the value of the constant **'q'** file n `index.js`.
+See the [documentation](https://developer.twitter.com/en/docs/tweets/search/guides/standard-operators)

 ### License